AleYanc/AleYanc/README.md

 - 👋 Hi, I’m @AleYanc
 - 👀 I’m interested in Fullstack web programming, Big Data & Data science
 - 🌱 I’m currently learning The MERN Stack and Scala (pure Scala and Play! framework)
-- Always learning and eager for more knowledge!
+- Always learning and eager to gain more knowledge!

 <!---
 AleYanc/AleYanc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.